RIC Partnership Removes Barriers to a Community Health Worker’s Dream

 Upon completion of this unique M.S.W. program, Silvia Adames will become a fully licensed behavioral health counselor.

-In 2022 the School of Social Work partnered with the Executive Office of Health and Human Services (EOHHS) and the Rhode Island Office of the Postsecondary Commissioner (RIOPC) to launch a unique program to remove the barriers that prevent professionals who work in home- and community-based services from earning their M.S.W. degree and becoming licensed social work clinicians – professionals like Silvia Adames.
+Two years ago, the School of Social Work partnered with the Executive Office of Health and Human Services (EOHHS) and the Rhode Island Office of the Postsecondary Commissioner (RIOPC) to launch a unique program to remove the barriers that prevent professionals who work in home- and community-based services from earning their M.S.W. degree and becoming licensed social work clinicians – professionals like Silvia Adames.

 Adames is a 51-year-old community health worker for Blackstone Valley Community Health Care.
-Through RIC’s partnership with the EOHHS and RIOPC, she has been able to enroll in RIC’s Master’s of Social Work program and receive funding for tuition, fees, books and other aid necessary to complete her degree.
+Through RIC’s partnership with the EOHHS and RIOPC, she has been able to enroll in RIC’s Master of Social Work program and receive funding for tuition, fees, books and other aid necessary to complete her degree.
 What’s more, classes are held in the evening so that she can continue her full-time job at Blackstone.

 “As a community health worker, I am a bridge between patients and service providers,” she says.
-“People feel more comfortable talking to someone from their community.
+“Living on the Southside of Providence, a predominantly Hispanic community, and assisting clients at Blackstone Valley, who are predominantly Hispanic, has been helpful.
+People feel comfortable talking to someone from their community.
 They feel freer to tell them about the problems they are facing.”

 Among the many issues Adames deals with are human trafficking, domestic violence, homelessness, food insecurity and immigration issues.
-She is in regular contact with lawyers, law enforcement, physicians and the behavioral health counselors at Blackstone Valley Community Health Care.
+She is in regular contact with lawyers, law enforcement, physicians and behavioral health counselors at Blackstone Valley Community Health Care.

 “It’s good to know that I can use what I am learning at Rhode Island College to help better the lives of the clients I serve,” she says.
-“Sometimes I share my own experiences with my clients, but mostly I just listen and let them know that I understand their struggle.”

 Adames admits that going back to school has been difficult.
 “Because of the language barrier, I couldn’t understand many of the terms in my textbooks nor how to write an AP-style paper, but with the help of my daughters who are college graduates, particularly Jenipher, and the behavioral health clinicians at my job, who look over my assignments, I have been able to succeed.
 I’ve had four classes so far and I’ve earned A’s in all of them.”